 After a couple eggs and toast at the hotel buffet, I wandered over to the morning market to supplement my meal with moo ping (pork on a stick), fried chicken, and… oh no, I’m too late for kanom krok coconut pancakes.
 Maybe tomorrow?
 After a shower, I met some fellow travelers for some light shopping.
 We wandered the nearby stores, posed for pictures with Krabi’s crab sculpture (the town’s name is properly pronounced “gruh-BEE” not “KRAH-bee” but they’ve gone with it), and a multi-course lunch at a very disorganized little restaurant slash travel agency.
 We ended up at Varich Krabi Batik where we couldn’t help picking up more sarongs, scarves, and other goodies.
 In fact, after I left, some trip members custom ordered batiks to be shipped to their homes.
 It’s nice to see that some traditional crafts survive.

-After doing some work that could not wait, I joined the group in the lobby to walk with Kasma to nearby Poo Dam, a popular restaurant with the delicious smell of fresh seafood on a charcoal grill at the entrance.
+After doing a bit of work that could not wait, I joined the group in the lobby to walk with Kasma to nearby Poo Dam, a popular restaurant with the delicious smell of fresh seafood on a charcoal grill at the entrance.
 The word poo in the restaurant’s name means crab, and that was the first dish to arrive, sautéed with yellow curry.
 The larger pieces were fun to eat, but numerous shell fragments in the sauce made for some undignified moments.
 We had two dishes from the charcoal grill: large whole prawns and squid (sliced crosswise).
 These shared a spicy, garlicky dipping sauce that I will have to start making at home.
 A whole fried fish with a somewhat sweet sauce, and pak miang cooked with eggs completed the set.
 For a decadent finish, we walked to the market (the one open only on Monday, Tuesday and Thursday evenings) for egg and banana roti, drizzled with sweetened condensed milk and sprinkled with granulated sugar.
 It would be difficult to stay awake and pack before carb coma set in.

 Tomorrow we’ll fly to Bangkok, nibble and shop our way through one of the world’s best fresh markets, and have a final feast with entertainment.
 And of course, face the challenge of somehow packing up all of the various acquisitions we’ve made during the trip without exceeding the free baggage allowance.